What are the four stages of mosquito development?

 Study for the MDARD Mosquito Control Test.
 Prepare with multiple choice questions and detailed explanations.
 Excel in your exam with customized study tools and expert tips!

-The correct answer identifies the four distinct stages of mosquito development, which are egg, larva, pupa, and adult.
-This life cycle is typical of many insects, including mosquitoes, and emphasizes the transformation that occurs from one stage to the next.
+The correct answer identifies the four stages of mosquito development as egg, larva, pupa, and adult.
+This sequence represents the complete life cycle of mosquitoes, which begins with the laying of eggs in aquatic environments.

 Subscribe